Alternative Measures of Labor Underutilization for States, 2019 Annual Averages

 For additional information on state estimates derived directly from the CPS, see notes on subnational CPS data.

-In the 4-quarter average period ending in September 2019, six states had rates lower than those of the U.S. for all six measures of labor underutilization, while three states had rates higher than those of the U.S. for all six measures.
+In 2019, five states had rates lower than those of the U.S. for all six measures (New Hampshire, North Dakota, Utah, Vermont, and Virginia), while three states had rates higher than those of the U.S. for all six measures (Alaska, California, and Mississippi).
 (See table A.)

 The U-4 rate includes discouraged workers; thus, the difference between U-3 and U-4 reflects the degree of would-be job-seeker discouragement.
-At the national level, the difference between U-3 and U-4 was +0.3 percentage point through the four quarters ending in September 2019.
+At the national level in 2019, the difference between U-3 and U-4 was +0.2 percentage point.
 No state had a noteworthy difference between these two measures.
 (See table B.)

-The U-5 rate includes all people who are marginally attached to the labor force, and U-6 adds those who are involuntary part-time workers.
-Therefore, the larger the difference between U-5 and U-6, the higher the incidence of this form of "underemployment."
-For the four quarters ending in September 2019, all states and the District of Columbia had differences between their U-5 and U-6 rates.
-California and Connecticut had the largest gaps, +3.6 percentage points each.
-Tennessee had the smallest gap, +1.7 percentage points, indicating a comparatively low degree of underemployment.
+The U-5 rate includes all persons who are marginally attached to the labor force, and U-6 adds those who are involuntary part-time workers.
+Therefore, the larger the difference between U-5 and U-6, the higher the incidence of this form of “underemployment.”
+In 2019, all states and the District of Columbia had differences between their U-5 and U-6 rates.
+Oregon had the largest gap, +3.5 percentage points.
+Alabama had the smallest gap, +1.6 percentage points, indicating a comparatively low degree of underemployment.
 At the national level, the difference between U-5 and U-6 was +2.7 percentage points.

-Relative to the four quarters ending in September 2018, Maryland and New Jersey were the only states to experience decreases in all six measures of labor underutilization.
-For the U-1, U-2, and U-6 measures, rates declined over the year for six states each, while for U-3, U-4, and U-5, rates declined for eight states each.
-The only states with over-the-year increases in any measures were Hawaii (+0.7 percentage point for U-5 and +1.1 points for U-6) and Mississippi (+1.6 points for U-6).
+Relative to 2018, Alabama and New Jersey experienced decreases in 5 of the 6 measures of labor underutilization.
+Florida, Maryland, and Texas each had decreases in four measures.
+For each measure, rates declined over the year for at least 2 states (U-1) and as many as 11 states (U-6).
+The only states with over-the-year increases in any measures were Delaware (+0.8 percentage point for U-2) and Minnesota (+0.6 point for U-2).
 (See table C.)

 The alternative measures for states are analyzed on a 4-quarter average basis in order to increase the reliability of the CPS estimates, which are based on relatively small sample sizes at the state level, and to eliminate seasonality.
 Due to the small state sample sizes, neither monthly nor quarterly statewide data from the CPS satisfy BLS publication standards.
 The analysis above is written with respect to statistical significance testing at the 90-percent confidence level for rate differences with respect to the U.S. (table A), sequential gaps in rates (table B), and over-the-year changes in rates (table C).

-The next issuance of the alternative measures of labor underutilization for states, pertaining to the 2019 annual averages, is scheduled for Friday, January 31, 2020.
+The next issuance of the alternative measures of labor underutilization for states, covering the four quarters ending in March 2020, is scheduled for Friday, April 24, 2020.